ANGLICAN PARISH OF COFFS HARBOUR

 Launch of the Christmas Bowl

-Rev Anne Goode, Assistant Priest at St John’s, is also the hospital chaplain at Coffs Harbour Health Campus.
-Other churches in Coffs Harbour make a contribution to the funding of this ministry.
-Rev Anne seeks to meet the spiritual and emotional needs of hospital patients, their families and the staff, by being available to people where they are and whatever their beliefs may be.
+Rev’d Anne Goode, Assistant Priest at St John’s, is also the Hospital Chaplain at Coffs Harbour Health Campus.
+The Hospital itself and other Anglican churches in the City and in neighbouring areas contribute to the funding of this ministry.
+Rev’d Anne seeks to meet the spiritual and emotional needs of hospital patients, their families and the staff, by being available to people where they are and whatever their beliefs may be.

 The Chaplaincy service offers: